Enrolling in subjects

 We also strongly recommend you to enrol for the whole year, including both Autumn and Spring sessions.
 For example, If you leave the Spring enrolment late, many subjects may become full and you may not be able to choose a subject you want.

 For more information, please visit the Enrolling in subjects page on the UTS website, or contact UTS Student Centre.

 The 2021 timetable will be released 10am Tuesday 5 January 2021 via the UTS Timetable Planner.
 You'll be able to allocate your activities (such as lectures and tutorials) via My Timetable from 9am Thursday 7 January 2021.

 Build your timetable

-For more help with using My Student Admin to enrol in subjects, see guide to enrolling (PDF, 2MB).
+For coursework students, more help with using My Student Admin to enrol in subjects can be found in our guide to enrolling (PDF, 1.9MB).

 For any other questions or help with course or study plan options, contact the Student Centre.